 SECTION 11.4: IN-SERVICE EDUCATION

-An in-service program will be maintained by each department.
-In-service trainings will be scheduled at least one (1) week in advance.
-Attendance at mandatory in-services will be paid at the appropriate rate of pay.
+An in-service and/or Continuing Education program will be maintained by each department.
+Inservice trainings will be scheduled at least ten (10) days in advance.
+Attendance at mandatory inservices will be paid at the appropriate rate of pay.